nandabritto/PP5/README.md

 1. As a user, I would like to be able to …

-    1.1 ... register using name, email, username and password;
+    1.1 ... register using the name, email, username and password;

     1.2. ... login on website using my email/username and password;

     1.3 ... logout easily;

-    1.4 ... have all information about website services on landing page;
+    1.4 ... have all information about website services on the landing page;

     1.5 ... see details about each available box;